MohammadJavadRamezanpour/design_patterns_guide/Creational Patterns/Factory Pattern/README.md

 # Usage
 shape = ShapeFactory.create_shape("circle")
 shape.draw()

 shape = ShapeFactory.create_shape("square")
 shape.draw()
 ```

 ### Benefits of Good Code

-* Decouples object creation from usage.
-* Open/Closed Principle – Adding new shapes doesn’t require changing client code.
-* Centralized, maintainable object creation logic.
+* **Easier to use** – Client code doesn’t need to know which class is created.
+* **Easy to add new shapes** – Just update the Factory, no need to touch other code.
+* **Cleaner and more organized** – All creation logic is in one place.

 ---

 ## 🔹 How to Use

-1. Identify objects that change frequently.
+1. Identify objects that are created in many places.
-2. Use a Factory to create these objects instead of directly instantiating them.
+2. Use a Factory to create them instead of doing it directly.
-3. Extend the Factory when adding new types without modifying client code.
+3. When adding new objects, only update the Factory.

 ---

-## 💡 Tips

-* Start with simple objects like Shapes or Products.
+**Tip:** Start with simple objects like Shapes or Products.
+Using Factory makes your code more **flexible and easier to maintain**.
-* Use Factory Pattern to **avoid tightly coupled code** and make your system more flexible.

-Happy learning and experimenting with the Factory Pattern! 🚀
+Happy coding! 🚀